 A Complainant or Respondent may appeal a decision to dismiss a complaint or specific allegations in a complaint, the result of any formal hearing, or a resolution without a hearing, as described in this section.
 All such appeals must be submitted in writing within ten calendar days of the delivery of the notice of dismissal, or written findings of the hearing panel or the decision maker in the event of resolution without a hearing, as applicable.
-Appeals in cases in which the Respondent is a member of the faculty or staff shall be submitted to an appellate panel comprised of the Provost and a PCRG member designated by the Associate Provost for Equity and Diversity and Title IX Coordinator.
+Appeals in cases in which the Respondent is a member of the faculty or staff shall be submitted to an appellate panel comprised of the Provost and a PCRG member designated by the Title IX Coordinator and Equity and Diversity Officer.
 (For faculty cases, the PCRG member will be a faculty member.)
-Appeals in cases in which the Respondent is a student shall be submitted to an appellate panel comprised of the Dean of the College and a PCRG member designated by the Associate Provost for Equity and Diversity and Title IX Coordinator.
+Appeals in cases in which the Respondent is a student shall be submitted to an appellate panel comprised of the Dean of the College and a PCRG member designated by the Title IX Coordinator and Equity and Diversity Officer.
 Any party may appeal a decision, but only on the basis of one or more of the following grounds:

 - a.
 A procedural irregularity that affected the finding(s) regarding responsibility or dismissal; or - b.
 New evidence has come to the attention of one of the parties that was not reasonably available at the time the determination regarding responsibility or dismissal was made, and that could affect the determination regarding responsibility or dismissal or the nature or severity of any sanction that may have been imposed; or - c.
-The Associate Provost for Equity and Diversity and Title IX Coordinator, investigator(s), or member(s) of the hearing panel had a conflict of interest or bias for or against complainants or respondents generally or the individual Complainant or Respondent that affected the determination regarding responsibility or dismissal; or - d.
+The Title IX Coordinator and Equity and Diversity Officer, investigator(s), or member(s) of the hearing panel had a conflict of interest or bias for or against complainants or respondents generally or the individual Complainant or Respondent that affected the determination regarding responsibility or dismissal; or - d.
 Any sanction imposed is disproportionate to the nature or severity of the violation or violations or otherwise inappropriate.